makiftutuncu/e/README.md

 Map<String, String> data = new HashMap<>();
 data.put("key", "value");

-// E has various constructors, this is the most complex one E error3 = new E(
+// E has various static constructor methods named `of`, this is the most complex one E error3 = E.of(
-  1,
+  1,                                  // code
-  "error-name-more-like-a-code",
+  "error-name-more-like-a-code",      // name
-  "Human readable error message", new Exception("causing-exception"), data
+  "Human readable error message",     // message new Exception("causing-exception"), // cause data                                // data
 );

 // An example method that can fail with an error